In-water Intervention Strategy

 - Identifying and controlling exposure risks: You must also find the answers to questions like:

-- Is the lake used for swimming?
+- Is the water body used for swimming?

 - Do livestock have access to the water?